Michael Tucker (actor)

-Michael Tucker (born February 6, 1945) is an American author and actor, widely known for his role in the television series L.A.
+Michael Tucker(born February 6, 1945) is an American actor, author, and playwright.
+He is best known for his role in the television series L.A.
 Law (1986–1994), for which he received two Golden Globe nominations and three Primetime Emmy Award nominations.

-Life and career

-Tucker was born in Baltimore, Maryland, and is a graduate of the Baltimore City College High School in Baltimore and Carnegie Institute of Technology in Pittsburgh, Pennsylvania, where he befriended Steven Bochco, executive-producer of NBC television's L.A.
-Law.
+Career

 Tucker's acting experience includes early appearances with Joseph Papp and a major stint at the Arena Theatre, in Washington, D.C.
 He also has worked with Lina Wertmüller, Woody Allen, and Barry Levinson.

 Tucker co-starred in L.A.
 Law as Stuart Markowitz along with his wife, Jill Eikenberry, who portrayed the character Ann Kelsey.